Recently updated on January 7th, 2023 at 08:45 pm

 Tatou, New York City

 In a sauce pan heat up the water, then butter, salt and pepper.
-When boiling add at once the flour and stir it energically with a wooden spoon, as to obtain one homogenous dough, away from the heat incorporate the eggs one by one.
-Add the grated cheese and nutmeg, check seasoning with a pastry bag with a crown tip mold on a buttered cookie sheet little mount of dough, round or circle.
+When boiling add at once the flour and stir it energetically with a wooden spoon, as to obtain one homogenous dough, away from the heat incorporate the eggs one by one.
+Add the grated cheese and nutmeg, check seasoning.
+Fill a pastry bag with the mixture and using a crown tip mold mount little round balls of dough onto a buttered cookie sheet.

 Blend the milk, sugar and cocoa in a saucepan.
 Cook slowly until it reaches a boil, stirring constantly.
-Lower fire and continue cooking until the mixture is thickened. (about 10 minutes).
+Lower theheat and continue cooking until the mixture is thickened. (about 10 minutes).
 Remove from flame and add eggs yolks.
 Add the butter and beat until you have a smooth batter.
 In a separate bowl, beat egg whites with a pinch of salt until you have a firm snow.
 Using a spatula, slowly fold the whites into the chocolate mixture.
-Pour into a lightly buttered and sugared souffle mold.
+Pour into a lightly buttered and sugared souffle mold or individual ramekins.

 May be served with Vanilla Sauce or sweetened whipped cream.